gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - `plugins/file-watcher/mod.ts`
 - `utilities/getWebSocketServer.ts`

-These depend on Deno process, server, file system, command, signal, and watch APIs, and they are the main remaining barrier to a practical Node-first workflow.
+These depend on Deno process, server, file system, command, signal, and watch APIs, and they are now the main remaining barrier to a practical Node-first workflow.

+### Remaining remote-import surface

+- `site/dataSources.ts`
+- `site/globalUtilities.ts`
+- `site/transforms/markdown.ts`
+- `plugins/sitemap/mod.ts`
+- other build-time modules that still pull `http(s)` dependencies directly

+These no longer block the existence of a Node build path, but they still prevent a clean offline Node build of the full repository unless they are vendored, rewritten to package imports, or otherwise localized.

 ## Required abstractions